 Centre guidance on producing Teacher Assessed Grades

 UAL Awarding Body has been working with qualification regulator Ofqual and Department for Education to finalise details for how grades and qualifications will be awarded.
-We are pleased to be able to publish a full set of instructions for centres on how to work with us this year to produce grades for students on UAL Awarding Body qualifications.
+We are pleased to have published a full set of instructions for centres on how to work with us this year to produce grades for students on UAL Awarding Body qualifications.
 Regulators and all parts of the system have been collaborating across UK nations, so this approach will apply in England, Wales, Northern Ireland and Scotland.

 How grades will be produced